 climate for racial/ethnic minorities and gay and lesbian members of our

 community.
 Surveys have been conducted in 2005, 2007, and 2008, and 2009.
-The most recent campus climate surveys completed by Dr. Mary Senter, CMU faculty, was completed in June, 2015.
+The most recent campus climate survey, conducted by CMU faculty Dr. Mary Senter, was completed in June, 2015.
 Following are some important survey

 findings you need to know: